Line 11 (Guangzhou Metro): History

 In 2012, Line 11 was included in Guangzhou Metro's 12th Five-Year Plan and approved.
 January 2015, the Environmental Impact Assessment for Line 11 was approved by the Provincial Environmental Protection Agency.
 In July 2015 the project feasibility report was approved.
 At the end of 2015, Yuexiu District applied for the cancellation of Tianxincun Station due to difficulties with site clearing, but in late September 2016 the station was approved for construction.
-On September 28, 2016, construction officially started.
+On 28 September 2016, construction officially started.
+Tianxincun Station was eventually cancelled in June 2023, therefore reducing the number of stations on the line to 31.

-In order to connect Line 21 to the metro line network in the central city, the section from Tianhe Park Station to Yuancun Station was given priority for construction to be loaned to Line 21 for operation.
-With the opening of Line 21's Western section, it was be used first.
-Until the completion of the construction of Line 11, this section will be detached from Line 21 and the platform facilities will be rebuilt before returning to Line 11 for operation.
+In order to connect Line 21 to the metro line network in the central city, the section of Line 11 from Tianhe Park Station to Yuancun Station was given priority for construction, and temporarily became part of Line 21 between 20 December 2019 and 2 October 2024.
+Before the opening of Line 11, the relevant lines and platform facilities were rebuilt.

+The full circle line, excluding the national railway interchange stations at Guangzhou East Railway Station and Guangzhou Railway Station (for overhauls of these two railway stations), opened on 28 December 2024.
+Guangzhou East Railway Station opened on 29 September 2025.
+Guangzhou Railway Station will not open in the near term due to railway station renovation requirements.